 WHY SHOULD I VISIT RWANDA?

-Top 5 Reasons You Should Visit Rwanda:
+Here are the top 5 Reasons You Should Visit Rwanda:

 - Volcanoes National Park – home of the Gorilla Trek

 - Nyungwe Forest National Park – habituated chimpanzees, black and white colobus monkeys

 - Akagera National Park – the only Big 5 park in Rwanda

 - Lake Kivu – boat trips, lazing on the sandy beaches

 - Kigali – modern city and home to the Genocide Museum

 What is the Best Time of the Year to Visit Rwanda?

 The best time to visit Rwanda depends on why you are travelling to Rwanda.
 Gorilla trekking, the main reason that people visit Rwanda, can be done year-round, but it is most pleasant during the dry season, June to mid-September.
 This is also the best time for game viewing in the Akagera, boating on Lake Kivu, and visiting the Chimps in Nyungwe Forest.